Baltimore City Community College logo

 1959

-BJC relocated to Liberty Heights Avenue campus and became independent of Baltimore City Public Schools.
+BJC relocated to its own campus on Liberty Heights Avenue and separated from Baltimore City Public Schools.

 1967